 When looking at what will help thwart the threat from email borne attacks, the general consensus was that no one tool was sufficient with 38% of organizations looking for a combination of automated email forensics and automated remediation; in-mail banner alerts that would warn users a message may be fraudulent, human verified phishing intelligence that they could act on, and help from artificial intelligence (AI) solutions that could help predict unknown or unverified phishing emails.
 Of those who picked just one, 27% said automated email forensics and automated remediation would be the most valuable.

-In our blog post last week we revealed that 54% of organisations continue to be plagued by phishing emails, and with the difference between a malignant email arriving and someone interacting with it just seconds, there isn’t a lot of time for the security teams to discover the attack has started and prevent damage occurring.
+In our blog post last week we revealed that 54% of organizations continue to be plagued by phishing emails, and with the difference between a malignant email arriving and someone interacting with it just seconds, there isn’t a lot of time for the security teams to discover the attack has started and prevent damage occurring.

 What this tells us is that organizations need a combination of technical controls capable of making split second decisions and end-user controls for the workforce to alert security teams that everything is not as it seems.